-We've become more in tune to members by getting to know them and hearing what they need.
-We've expanded our offerings by hosting smaller, targeted groups, like our Young Friends of the MGA (one in Kansas City and one in St. Louis), which is focused on young professionals who are impacted by myasthenia gravis.
+We've become more in tune with members by getting to know them and hearing what they need.
+We've expanded our offerings by hosting smaller, targeted groups, like our Young Friends of the MGA (one in Kansas City and one in St. Louis), which is targeted to young professionals who are impacted by myasthenia gravis.
 It’s more of a social group than a general support group.
 It’s a way for our younger members to connect with each other.

 When COVID-19 hit, we pivoted to virtual platforms, and, moving forward, we plan to offer a mix of both virtual and in-person platforms.